jenny0616/Objective-C/README.md

 # Objective-C

-This repository includes `practice examples` and `Xcode snippet` in Objective-C
+This repository includes `simple examples` and `Xcode snippet` in Objective-C